“Fats” Is Reported Dead And Little Rascals Fans Scratch Their Heads In Confusion.

 Our Gang Survivors

 Today there are only nine surviving cast members of the scores of kids who appeared in the Our Gang films.
-The most significant living cast member is Sidney Kibrick who played “Woim,” the sidekick of tough kid “Butch” Patrick.
-The other known name is Robert Blake (real name Michael Gubitosi) who was the annoying, constantly crying Mickey in the 1940s series of Our Gang films.
+The most significant living cast member is Sidney Kibrick who played “Woim,” the sidekick of tough kid Tommy “Butch” Bond.
+The other big name appearing in many shorts is Robert Blake (real name Michael Gubitosi) who was the annoying, constantly crying Mickey in the 1940s series of Our Gang films.

 The other seven surviving cast members are: Donnie Smith, Mildred Kornman, Margaret Kerry, Betta St. John, Annie Ross, Daryl Hickman and Dwayne Hickman.